richelbilderbeek/travis_cpp_tutorial/docs/tutorial.md

 ### This tutorial

-This tutorial is available online at https://github.com/richelbilderbeek/ travis_cpp_tutorial.
+This tutorial is available online at https://github.com/richelbilderbeek/travis_cpp_tutorial .
 Of course, it is checked by Travis that:

 - all the setups described work
 - this document can be converted to PDF.
 For this, it needs the files from all of these setups